THE SHININGMOVIE REVIEW

 We never buy into Jack Torrance descending into madness.
 His madness, cruelty, and murder streak are all surface inevitable, which severely wounds the movie.

-Ironically, at the same time, it is Jack Nicholson's performance, who was literally mocking the material (the ever-changing script), that saved THE SHINING from complete box office disaster.
+Ironically, at the same time, it is Jack Nicholson's performance, who was literally mocking the material (Stanley's ever-changing script), that saved THE SHINING from complete box office disaster.

 Because the script changed on an almost daily basis (sometimes changing from morning to noon), Jack gave up trying to prepare ahead of time and often ad-libbed whenever he felt like it, just for a gag.
 Jack becomes the joker.